apache/guacamole-manual/src/jdbc-auth.md

     AND type = 'USER';
 ```

-This sort of statement is useful for both creating new users or for changing
-passwords, especially if all administrators have forgotten theirs.

 If you are not using MySQL, or you are using a version of MySQL that lacks the
 SHA2 function, you will need to calculate the SHA-256 value manually (by using
 the `sha256sum` command, for example).